<?xml version="1.0"?>

 <Author>

-<affiliation locale="en_US">Department of Neurology, Tehran University of Medical Sciences, Tehran, Iran</affiliation>
+<affiliation locale="en_US">Health Policy Research Center, Shiraz University of Medical Sciences, Shiraz, Iran</affiliation>

 </Author>